suipingooi/iifscpt/README.md

 5. Shuttle Run
 6. Standing Broad Jump

 NAPFA standards were used to develop an adapted version for our profiling standards as figure skating demands [sport specific skills](OOI_suiping_FAT_SA1.pdf).
 The 3 most critical fitness component domains for figure skating are listed below.
-More information can be found [here](https://suipingooi.github.io/iifscpt/info/) whilst the standards developed can be found [here](scoresheet.xlsx).
+More information can be found in the [demo site info page](https://suipingooi.github.io/iifscpt/info.html); whilst the standards developed for the evaluation algorithm can be found [here](scoresheet.xlsx).
 ```
 1. Agility, Balance and Coordination
 2. Power and Strength
 3. Flexibility
 ```
 Assessment stations selected took into consideration limited access to sport science lab and equipment.
-As such, these assessment can be conducted by high level athletes themselves at home or anywhere by a coach with just a measuring tape, marker and a phone with timer.
+As such, these assessment can be conducted by high level athletes themselves (as a gauge) at home or anywhere by a coach with just a measuring tape, marker and a phone with timer.

+At present, the algorithm is limited to the evaluation of female skaters in the age range of 7 to 19 and skating at least in the preliminary category.

 ### UX - User Experience